parides55/patient-readmission/README.md

 - Outline the three project hypothesis
 - Present validation of each hypothesis
+- Each hypothesis has a checkbox.
+When its checked presents the associated plot and results from statisticla tests.

 ### Page 3: Feature Correlation study

 - State business requirement 1
 - Overview of dataset - display first 10 rows of data and describe dataset shape
 - Display correlation results and PPS heatmap
-- Display distributions of correlated features against target using a prallel plot.
+- Display distributions of correlated features against target using a parallel plot.
 - Conclusions

 ### Page 4: Predict Patient readmission